November 02, 2021 / Educational

 Misc.
 Metal Beads

-Now that you’re familiar with common metal beading findings, look at the wide array of metal beads that we have at Halstead.
+Now that you’re familiar with common metal beading findings, look at the wide array of wholesale beads that we have at Halstead.
 We have all kinds of shapes and sizes including faceted rounds, saucers, and corrugated beads, all of which can be used as spacer beads.
 In addition, we also carry gorgeous Bali-style cast beads which are made in Turkey.
 These run in different sizes and can be used as focal beads or spacer beads.
 They are high-quality, top-notch sterling silver beads!

 Next Steps